jackdawkins11/Calendar/readme.md

 ![alt text](https://raw.githubusercontent.com/jackdawkins11/calendar/master/img/screenshot.png)

-This is a fully functional calendar website.
+This is a fully functional calendar website, with a user interface based on google calendar.

 ### Features